 Built-in templates for the most common risk of bias tools let you complete quality assessment within the same platform:

-- RoB 2 for randomized controlled trials
+- learn about rob 2 for randomized controlled trials

-- ROBINS-I for non-randomized studies
+- learn about robins-i for non-randomized studies

-- Newcastle-Ottawa Scale for observational studies
+- Newcastle-Ottawa quality assessment guide for observational studies

 - Custom templates for any other assessment framework